umatt-ece/new-members-package/1-development/Tools.md

 > **Purpose:** Printed Circuit Board (or PCB) design.

 #### Installation
+First, make sure that you have set up your [Altium License]().

 You can find the installer for **Altium Designer** over at [altium.com/products/downloads](https://www.altium.com/products/downloads).
 Once there, look for "Altium Designer" and click the download link on the right-hand side of the page.
-Downloading the installer can be a bit of a pain, as it will require you to sign in to access the file (and unfortunately you can't just sign in with your "student account").
-To get around this, you can do one of the following: **1)** create a free Altium account, **2)** download the "free trial", or **3)** if you don't care about having the latest version, you can use the installer file `AltiumDesignerSetup_x_x_x.exe` found in the _resurces_ folder.
-Once you hath aquired an installer file, run it and follow the prompts.
-It'll ask you to sign in, and here make sure you use your _student account_ (if you made a free account in _option 1_... don't use that one, use your student one which has the license linked to it).
+You'll need to sign in or just download the free-trial version of the installer.
+Once you have the installer .exe file, run it and follow the prompts.
+In order to verify your license, you'll need to sign in with the student account you created earlier If you run into any troubles (like I did...), just reach out to your team lead.

 #### Getting Started
 Altium has a lot of great resources for getting started with PCB design.
-It even
+It even has a whole frick'n online course.
+Just head over to [education.altium.com](https://education.altium.com/) and you can enroll for _free_.
+Now, I believe this account is different than the one you set up earlier (this caused me a lot of headache lol) so just keep that in mind.
+They're _different_ accounts.
+But hey, once you've signed up you'll have access to a ton of really great resources.

 ## Software Tools